 - International travel restrictions will be eased for people visiting Japan for business purposes from four countries — Thailand, New Zealand, Vietnam and Australia — under certain conditions.
 Those include the submission of a written medical proof that one has tested Covid-19 negative and a detailed itinerary for their stay while in Japan.
 The restrictions are eased only for traveling for business purposes.

-- The public approval rate for Prime Minister Shinzo Abe’s Cabinet fell to its lowest in about two years over the weekend, reflecting dissatisfaction with the government’s response to the coronavirus pandemic.
+- The public approval rate for Prime Minister Shinzo Abe’s Cabinet fell to its lowest in about two years, reflecting dissatisfaction with the government’s response to the coronavirus pandemic.

 - The head of the WHO called Japan’s efforts in tackling the spread of the new coronavirus a “success.”
 He also said, however, that it’s important to continue the practice of social distancing and other basic precautionary measures.